 Successful unit tests include enough test cases to test the entire program.
-Coverage refers to the number of lines of code that are executed by at least one test case.
+Coverage refers the number of lines of code that are executed by at least one test case.
 One tool for measuring coverage is called pytest-cov, an extension of pytest.
 This tool must be installed separately, as it does not come bundled with Anaconda.
-To install, run the following code in a terminal.